dimafu/vef1-2018-h2/README.md

 INFO.
 The data is given in `lectures.json` which should be picked up with _ajax_.
 The project is ran with `browser-sync` to make it work.

-**TO DO** Page material should not be wider than `1200px`.
+**TO DO.** Page material should not be wider than `1200px`.
 Colors and images in the header shall fill up all the horizontal space.
 Over the images is 60% opaque white color.
 Images for each lecture are defined in `json` file.

 DONE.
 Base font size is 16px and all other fonts adopt the following scaling: `16 24 32 48`.